Ellie Planner

 • About Ellie Planner

-Your calendar is packed, your task list even fuller, and yet at the end of the day you feel like you haven’t accomplished anything.
+Your calendar is full, your task list even fuller, and yet at the end of the day you feel like you haven’t accomplished anything.
 Sound familiar?
-I used Ellie Planner intensively for a month to see if this minimalist planner really helps you manage your time better.
-Spoiler: it works, but there are some drawbacks.
+I’ve used Ellie Planner intensively for a month to see if this minimalist planner really helps you manage your time better.
+Spoiler: it works, but there are some catches.

 Ellie Planner: the company